 Hybrid All-Flash Arrays drive down cost by mixing high performance flash with cost effective hard disk drives (HDD).
 Establishing predictable performance is the chief concern for Hybrid Array buyers.
 As long as data is being accessed from the flash tier, performance should be as good as an all- flash array.
 But when data has to be accessed from the HDD tier there can be a noticeable decrease in performance.
 In our on demand webinar, “How To Make Hybrid Perform Like All-Flash”, we discuss the steps that IT professionals can take to make sure their hybrid array provides predictable, high performance similar to an All-Flash Array.

-Register for “How To Make Hybrid Perform Like All-Flash" Today
+Register for the on demand webinar “How To Make Hybrid Perform Like All-Flash"

 There are four steps to getting all-flash performance from a Hybrid Array and in this webinar you will learn about each of them.
 The first step is to properly size the flash tier.
 Most All-Flash vendors are overly conservative about how large the flash tier should be.
 They try to get you into the smallest flash array possible so that the cost per GB will be more attractive.
 While cost per GB is important, so is consistent performance.
 The key is to size the flash tier so that is more than adequate for your active data set.
 You don’t want to be “penny wise and pound foolish” in this decision.